User Guide

 Log your first service when it happens

-Tap any category on the dashboard and hit Service + when you complete work.
-Progress starts from the bike baseline you entered and becomes more accurate as you add real service history.
+Tap any category on the dashboard and hit Service when you complete work.
+Progress starts from the baseline you entered and becomes more accurate as you add real service history.

 💡

-Tip: Add your owner's manual PDF to the bike card right away.
+Tip: Add your owner's manual PDF to the vehicle card right away.
 It's the fastest way to look up interval specs without leaving the app.

 Don't worry if you don't have complete records — Moto Shed works with whatever you know.
 The goal is to establish a baseline so alerts and progress bars are meaningful going forward.